Skip to content

 Welcome to The Benefit of Benefits blog, your resource for information and commentary on new legislative, regulatory, and industry developments in employee benefits and executive compensation.
 Beyond reporting the news and repeating the guidance text, we will clarify the reasoning behind the change and what it means from a practical perspective to employers, employees, and the industry.
 We will also provide commentary to help illuminate the benefit of the benefits discussed…because compensation is more than just wages.

-Author, Scott E. Galbreath, J.D., LL.M (Tax) has more than 30 years of experience representing employers in ERISA, employee benefits, and executive compensation matters.
+Author, Scott E. Galbreath, J.D., LL.M.
+(Tax) leads the Equity and Executive Compensation practice group at Trucker Huss and has more than 30 years of experience representing employers in ERISA, employee benefits, and executive compensation matters.

 Read More....